springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### Fields

-Fields take the `type` property to determine which of the `view/fields` they represent.
-This property along with `label`, `id`, and `name` should be mandatory in terms of your model.
+Fields take the `template` property to determine which of the `view/fields` they represent.
+This property along with `label`, `id`, and `name` should probably be mandatory in terms of your model.

 A wide range of standard input/field attributes are supported.
 So, for example, if you wanted to include a `readonly` attribute on your text input, you would just include a property of the same name on the data:

 ```
 {
-    "type": "text",
+    "template": "text",
     "label": "Your email",
     "id": "your-email",
     "name": "your-email",